aashiqumar/aashiqumar/README.md

 </p>

-I believe in implementing the knowledge which you have.
 Projects play a major role in showcasing your skills.
 They help in predicting skills of a person.
-So let's have a look at my project section.
+So let's have a look at my personal project section.

 <h1 align="center">Projects</h1>